-This guide provides a general overview of legal research resources, in rough chronological order of use - start with secondary sources before moving on to primary sources.
+This guide provides a general overview of legal research resources, in rough chronological order of use.
+The guide begins with issue spotting considerations to come up with search terms, make the best use of Google, and tips on how to evaluate websites.
+In general though, start with secondary sources before moving on to primary sources.

 |Secondary sources include:||Primary sources include:|